+FUND)ED

+F Town Y 2023 P of Southwest Rar ation

 Increase in Customer Service Staff: Administrative Assistant (PT) to (FT)

-Department Name Division Name Fund Priority Fiscal Impact Executive Executive General 1 \$29,697
+Department Name Division Name Fund Priority Fisca iscal Impact

-The Executive Department currently has two (2) part-time positions that provide front desk, receptionist, and general customer service.
-Given the volume of public traffic, in person and/or via phone, additional administrative duties are limited.
-The General Services Manager (GSM) supervises these positions with broad and diverse responsibilities at Town Hall, Fire Department, and as the Emergency Manager.
-These duties include but are not limited to the following:

-Facility maintenance and operational management Some Human Resources tasks Emergency Management preparedness and operations Procurement and contract management Special Events Fleet Management Customer service Policies and Procedures Budget Preparedness and Management for Executive, Non-Departmental and Fire Department

-Recommendation:
+Executive Executive e Ge eneral 1 \$29,697

+Justification and Descripti on

+The Executive Department c general customer service.
+G administrative duties are limi and diverse responsibilities a include but are not limited to Facility maintenance and o iven the volume ted.
+The General at Town Hall, Fire the following: of public traffic Services Man Department, c, in pers ager (G and as th son and SM) su he Eme l/or via phone, a pervises these additio positic er.
+The nal ons with broad

+Emergency Management p and contract ma ment

+Special Events anaye ment

+- Fleet M -

+Customer service Budget Preparedness and - Procedures

-This program modification is requesting to convert one part-time Administrative Assistant position to a full-time position.
-Proceeding with this change will allow the newly established full-time position to work the front desk 20 hours a week while assisting the GSM with the additional 20 hours, with many other administrative duties.
-Financial Impact breakdown is listed below:
+This program modification is position.
+Proceeding with this 20 hours a week while assist Financial Impact breakdown s change will allo ing the GSM with w the newly es stablishe ed full-ti me position to work tł ne front desk

+Status Annual Salary Life & Healt h Ins.
+401 K Total Sa alary Variance

+\$15,600 N/A N/A \$15,600 N/A

-Status Annual Salary Life & Health Ins.
-401K Total Salary Variance Part Time (20 hours current) \$15,600 N/A N/A \$15,600 N/A Full Time (40 hours adopted) \$31,200 \$11,913 \$2,184 \$45,297 \$29,697
+(20 hours current) Full Time (40 hours proposed) \$31,200 \$11,913 \$2,184 \$45,297 \$29,697

-Funding Source:
+Funding Source: 1) toy ·

-This will be funded via "truth-in-millage" (TRIM) - taxes.
+This will be funded via "truth-

-Should this position not be funded, the GSM resources will continue to be overextended, with increased workload pertaining to administration, operational, facility and Emergency Management.
+Alternative/Adverse Impacts if not funded: Should this position not be funded, the GSM resources will continue to be overextended, with increased workload pertaining to administration, operational, facility and Emergency Management.
 This would jeopardize staff's ability to carry out the Town's mission and vision statements and provide outstanding customer service.

-Required Resources
+F Required Reso ources

-Line item Title or Description of Request Cost
+Line item т itle or Descri ption of Reque est Cost

-001-1400-512-12100 Regular Salaries & Wages \$31,200.00
+001-1400-512-12100 Regular Sala aries & Wages \$31,200.00

-001-1400-512-2XXXX Fringe Benefits \$14,097
+001-1400-512-2XXXX Fringe Bene fits \$14,097

 Total \$45,297